 Delete Workspace #

 You can delete your own workspace when you leave it by going to Workspaces and clicking the exit icon that’s next to the Settings button.
 Since owners can’t leave workspace until they either transfer ownership to someone else or are the only member left in the workspace, to delete the workspace you own you’ll need to remove all team members and then leave the workspace.

 Please note that you can’t delete a workspace if that’s the only workspace you have.
 To delete it, you’ll need to create another workspace and make that workspace Active.
 Then you can delete the other workspace.

 When the owner of the workspace leaves it, the workspace is deleted automatically, forever.

 This can’t be reversed.
-Once a workspace is closed, it can’t be reopened.
+Once a workspace is deleted, it can’t be undone.